-This post contains Articles Seven of a sample living trust agreement.
+This post contains Articles Six of a sample living trust agreement.
 My clients have asked me the same question frequently.
 To answer these questions, I dedicated BoomX Show episodes to answering these questions.
 I video taped the episode with my iPhone in the studio.
 These short videos are meant to liven up the tutorial with a BoomX feel to it.
 But, I admit, they are also far from professionally produced.
 The text of the sample Article is displayed below.

 The most common question that arises when clients read this article is about the Personal Property Memorandum.
 This short BoomX style video answers, as best I can, that question.